menandmice/micetro_docs/guides/user-manual/console_dhcp_scopes.rst

 .. meta::
-   :description: How to perform specific actions in Micetro associated with maintaining DHCP scopes
+   :description: How to perform specific actions in Micetro by Men&Mice associated with maintaining DHCP scopes
-   :keywords: DHCP, scopes
+   :keywords: DHCP scopes, DHCP servers

 .. _dhcp-scopes: